 Clause 3.10 - Storage of Funds

-Clause 3.10 states that when users transfer funds to their investor account, this money is stored in separated bank accounts.
+Clause 3.10 states that when users transfer funds to their investor account, this money is stored in separate bank accounts.
 If the platform should go out of business, a liquidation agent will distribute the uninvested capital back to the investors.

 Having your money stored in separated bank accounts is standard procedure; most other P2P lending platforms follow this model.